foam-framework/foam/tutorial/todo/5-view.md

 When the template parser is finished, our model has a `toHTML` method that returns a string based on our template.

+You can also put templates in separate files, named `MyModel_templateName.ft`.
+For example, `TodoCitationView_toHTML.ft`.

+Then in your model's `templates` section, instead of adding an inline template, just add it by name: <br/>`{ name: 'toHTML' }`.

 ### What the heck is going on?

-Even if the raw syntax makes sense, there are some strange things in the template above.
+Even if the syntax itself makes sense, there are some strange things in the template above.

 - All `View`s have an `id` property, which by default is a generated value like